ethereum/cryptography-research-website/src/posts/algorand-hash-analysis.md

 ---
-title: 'Cryptanalysis of the Algorand Subset-Sum Hash Function' description 'Algorand hash function is not collision resistant'
+title: 'Cryptanalysis of the Algorand Subset-Sum Hash Function'
+description: 'Algorand hash function is not collision resistant'
 author: 'Dmitry Khovratovich'
 date: '2022-06-14'
 ---